KarMiles/polish-girl-painting/README.md

     - Instagram (mostly the younger audience),
     - Facebook,
     - Youtube.
-- Social media used by the users:
+- Social media used by the users in the target market:
     - Instagram (younger audience),
     - Facebook (more mature audience),
     - LinkedIn.
-- Users' need the website owner may target:
+- Users' need which the website owner may target:
     - Love for art and beauty - which can be addressed by selling art to them,
-    - Interest in artistic expression - which can be addressed by
+    - Interest in artistic expression - which can be addressed by:
-        - providing them with blog and video content related to creative process and
+        - providing them with blog and video content related to creative process,
         - opportunity to express their interest and experiences on the website in the Testimonials section,
     - Aspirational needs (showing interest in arts in social circles) - which can be addressed by selling art and providing with opportunities - via blog and newsletter - to engage in cultural life via taking part in exhibitions and other artistic events.
 - Owner may want to run promotional activities.
 Tools for communication for running them with the help of the website include: